The two-weight inequality for the Hilbert transform with general measures: Introduction

 Thus our Muckenhoupt--Poisson condition forces a relatively strong decay for $w$ in the \emph{punctured} neighbourhood of any atom of $\sigma$; by Theorem~\ref{thm:main}, this is necessary for the boundedness of the Hilbert transform.
 However, the possibility that $\sigma\{a\}w\{a\}>0$ is by no means excluded, as it should not.

 Already in the absence of common point masses, we feel that our approach provides useful insight into the existing two-weight theory, in that our conditions~\eqref{eq:HtestLocal} and \eqref{eq:newA2} have more clearly defined roles in controlling the Hilbert transform on and off the support of the original function, respectively.
 Incidentally, an $A_2$ condition of a similar nature has appeared in the work of Belov, Mengestie and Seip \cite[Eq.
 (1.5)]{BMS} on discrete Hilbert transforms on sparse sequences in the plane, and we strongly feel that working with this type of weight conditions, rather than \eqref{eq:oldA2} or its stronger versions, will be instrumental in the further development of the two-weight theory.
-Indeed, shortly after the circulation of the present paper, this framework (and some related techniques) has already been adopted for the characterization of two-weight inequalities for Riesz transforms in several variables by Lacey and Wick \cite{LaWick:Riesz}.
+Indeed, following the circulation of the present paper, this framework and some related techniques have already been adopted to study a number of higher dimensional extensions of the two-weight inequalities, in \cite{LSSUW:Cauchy,LaWick:Riesz,SSU:T1,SSU:fractional}.